dmenisdev/portfolio-website/readme.md

 ```

 ## Deployment
-Generate files for production in folder `dist`.
+The build script generates files for production in folder `dist`.
 You can upload the content of the `dist` folder to any webserver there are no dependencies.

 Terminal session: